tc39/proposal-smart-pipelines/readme.md

 | ---------------------------------------------- | ---------------------------------------
 |`const $ = …; settimeout(() => $ * 5)`          |`… |> settimeout(() => # * 5)`|

+[TO DO]

 </details>

 ### Deeply nested pipelines
-Both the antecedent and the body of a pipeline may contain nested inner functions.
-This is not encouraged, but it is still permitted.

 <details>
 <summary>Both the antecedent and the body of a pipeline may contain nested inner
-functions.</summary>
+pipelines.
+Nested pipelines in the body is not encouraged, but it is still permitted.</summary>

 The lines in each of the following rows are equivalent.